jet/equinox/README.md

   - providing an in-memory store that implements the same interface as the EventStore and CosmosDB stores do
 - There is a projection story, but it's not the last word - any 3 proper architects can come up with at least 3 wrong and 3 right ways of running those perfectly
   - For EventStore, you use its' projections; they're great.
 There's a `Propulsion.EventStore` which serves the needs of `dotnet new proSync`, [but it's not intended for application level projections as yet](https://github.com/jet/propulsion/issues/8).
-  - for CosmosDB, you use the `Propulsion.Cosmos.*` libraries to work off the CosmosDB ChangeFeed using the Microsoft ChangeFeedProcessor library (and, optionally, project to/consume from Kafka) using the sample app templates (`dotnet new proProjector`).
+  - for CosmosDB, you use the `Propulsion.CosmosStore.*` libraries to work off the CosmosDB ChangeFeed using the `Microsoft.Azure.Cosmos` library's change feed support (and, optionally, project to/consume from Kafka) using the sample app templates (`dotnet new proProjector`).

 ### Should I use Equinox to learn event sourcing ?